Healthdirect Free Australian health advice you can count on.

 Read more on Pregnancy, Birth & Baby website

-Pregnancy screening Group B Streptococcus (GBS) - Maternal, child and family health
+Pregnancy screening Group B Streptococcus (GBS) - Pregnancy and the first five years

 The Pregnancy screening for Group B Streptococcus (GBS) consumer brochure provides information to all pregnant women on screening and recommended treatment for GBS.